gordonwatts/dataframe_expressions/README.md

 df.jets.tracks.Count()
 ```

-The above assumes a lot of backend implementation: `DeltaR`, `map`, `Count`, along with the deata model that has jets and tracks, but hopefully gives one an idea of the power availible
+The above assumes a lot of backend implementation: `DeltaR`, `map`, `Count`, along with the detector data model that has jets and tracks, but hopefully gives one an idea of the power available.

 ### Replacing the contents of a column

-It is possible to graft one part of the datamodel into another part of the datamodel, when necessary.
+It is possible to graft one part of the data model into another part of the data model, when necessary.
 It can be done with the above lambda expression as well, but this is a short cut:

 ```
-df.jets['mcs'] = df.mcs[df.mcs.pdgid == 11]
+df.jets['mcs'] = df.mcs[df.mcs.pdgId == 11]

 how_many_mcs = df.jets.mcs.Count()
 ```